Adonis Creed: Creed II

 Three years later, Donnie goes on to win six fights, all by knockout.
 At the beginning of Creed II, Donnie defeats Wheeler for the WBC World Heavyweight Championship by KO in the 4th round.
 Now that he's the champion, he proposes to Bianca, who accepts.
 When they are getting dinner one night in Philadelphia, they see that Ivan Drago's son Viktor has publicly challenged Donnie to a fight.
 Donnie talks with Rocky, who doesn't want Donnie to take the fight because of what happened to his late father thirty-three years earlier.
 Donnie gives Rocky an ultimatum that he will take the fight with or without Rocky, who declines.

 Donnie and Bianca settle in Los Angeles to be closer to Mary Anne, and Bianca learns that she's pregnant.
 Donnie recruits Tony "Little Duke" Evers, the son of his father's trainer, to train him.
 Donnie, overwhelmed, rushes into the fight and gets seriously injured, but wins when Viktor is disqualified for punching Donnie when he is down.
 Donnie, with broken ribs, a ruptured kidney, and a concussion, becomes increasingly distant from Bianca and Mary Anne.
 Mary Anne eventually reaches out to Rocky, who comes out west to pay a visit with Donnie.
 Bianca goes into labor and gives birth to a healthy baby girl, Amara.
 However, Donnie and Bianca's fears are realized when the child is born deaf.

 With Amara now in his life, Donnie comes to terms with the fact that he needs to be more open with the people closest to him.
 He also comes to terms that he has to fight Viktor again, and win.
 He promises to be there for his family, but asks them to be there for him.
 Rocky and Little Duke take Donnie to the desert to rigorously train his body from within to prepare for the fight, while Mary Anne, Bianca, and Amara provide a stable support system.

 In the second match, Donnie is more accustomed to Viktor by fighting more comfortably in close range.
 Viktor has never had to fight past the 4th round, and while Viktor is winning on points, Donnie uses his stamina to his advantage later in the fight, despite having his ribs broken again.
-After a knockdown in the 10th round, Donnie unleashes a furious rage on Viktor, knocking him down twice and prompting Ivan Drago to throw in the towel to protect his son.
+After a knockdown in the 10th round, Donnie unleashes a furious rage on a now exhausted Viktor, knocking him down twice and prompting Ivan Drago to throw in the towel to protect his son.

 Donnie, having retained the title, visits Apollo's grave with Bianca and Amara, where he makes peace with his dad for carrying on his legacy while also building his own.